-The reason the manufacturer doesn't recommend the to be used on decks smaller than 48" is twofold.
+The reason the manufacturer doesn't recommend them to be used on decks smaller than 48" is twofold.

 #1 - The decks on the smaller size mowers don't weigh as much as the larger size decks.
-With the addition of the users weight which is in the back and low to the ground, makes it more likely the front wheels of the mower will not stay on the ground.
+The addition of the user's weight which is in the back and low to the ground makes it more likely the front wheels of the mower will not stay on the ground.
 This mainly would occur when starting to move quickly and on inclines.

 The solution for this, if needed, is to add weight to the front of your mower deck and/or castor wheel arms.
-Just needs to be enough weight to counteract the additional weight in the back.
+It just needs to be enough weight to counteract the additional weight in the back.

 #2 - Smaller deck mowers typically have smaller engines and transmissions.
 Their concern here is that the additional weight of the user may be too much for the engine and transmission to function properly.